Sarah Selby

 Fraud:

-Sarah is regularly instructed to prosecute and defend high-value and complex fraud cases, which are often multi-handed, and require thorough and focused preparation.
-As a member of the CPS Specialist Fraud Panel Sarah has prosecuted many large-scale VAT and direct tax frauds, cases of duty evasion and cheating the revenue, dishonesty offences by persons in positions of trust, and money laundering offences.
-She is experienced in prosecuting substantial benefits frauds (formerly for the Department for Work and Pensions, now for the CPS), Insolvency Act offences (for the Department of Business, Innovation and Skills), and large-scale offending against the Royal Mail (for the Royal Mail Legal Services Department).
-Sarah is adept at the effective management and clear presentation of document heavy cases, dealing with the extensive disclosure exercises that are often involved, and conducting the substantial confiscation proceedings that result from such prosecutions.
+Sarah is regularly instructed to prosecute and defend high-value and complex fraud cases, which are often multi-handed and require thorough and focused preparation.
+As a member of the CPS Specialist Fraud Panel (and previously as counsel instructed by the Revenue & Customs Prosecutions Office) she has prosecuted many large-scale VAT and direct tax frauds, cases of duty evasion and cheating the revenue, dishonesty offences by persons in positions of trust, and money laundering offences.
+Sarah is also experienced in prosecuting substantial benefits frauds (for the Department for Work and Pensions) and Insolvency Act offences (for the former Department for Business, Innovation and Skills / DTI).
+She is adept at the effective management and clear presentation of document heavy cases, dealing with the extensive disclosure exercises that are often involved, and conducting the substantial confiscation proceedings which flow from such prosecutions.

 For further details please see the Fraud & Financial Regulation section.